Darkomen78/Fusioninventory/README.md

 -> Install CPANM in Perl 5.16.2 (in Perlbrew)

--> Install or update Perl modules
+-> Install or update modules in Perl 5.16.2 (in Perlbrew)

--> Download FusionInventory-agent sources
+-> Download FusionInventory-agent sources from https://cpan.metacpan.org/authors/id/G/GR/GROUSSE/

 -> Tweak default agent.cfg for OSX

 -> Create "source folder" with files ready to copy or package

--> Optional : create a simple package
+-> Optional : create a simple package for test, after your package install copy /Library/Preferences/fusioninventory/agent.cfg.default to /Library/Preferences/fusioninventory/agent.cfg and edit with your settings

--> Optional : create an ARD-ready package (with autostart at login) and configure TAG and server URL
+-> Optional : create an ARD-ready package (with autostart at login)

+-> Optional : edit TAG and server URL for your first deployment package.
+You can run configure.command later (in Deploy folder) to configure new deploy package